Common Mistakes in Insurance Claims and How to Avoid Them

 In some cases, people interpret apologies as an admission of fault.
 The officer writing the police report might list that in the report and even issue a citation.
 That all makes it more difficult to pursue the compensation you deserve.

-To avoid these common mistakes in car accident claims, steer clear of these statements.
+To avoid these common mistakes in car insurance claims, steer clear of these statements.

 These statements might seem harmless enough, but insurance companies use them against you in the claims process.
 Even when someone is at fault, it’s best to avoid admitting negligence when speaking to anyone involved.